decentraland/governance/.github/pull_request_template.md

     - [ ]  The code is properly commented on and provides context when needed (complex feature or hard to understand)
 - [ ]  **Functionality validation**
     - [ ]  Feature working as described in the related issue
-    - [ ]  Does this PR need environment variables to be set?
-If yes, have they been set?
+    - [ ]  New environmental variables have been set
-    - [ ]  New API endpoints are properly documented
     - [ ]  New functions are properly tested (When should we add tests?)
     - [ ]  Code errors are being logged in the code health service
 - [ ]  **Product validation**